vmware-tanzu/image-registry-operator-api/README.md

 client libraries for the VM Image Service project, which is part of vSphere's [Kubernetes](https://kubernetes.io) support.

-Image Service Operator allows users to manage the lifecycle of vSphere Content Library Items using a declarative Kubernetes consumption model and is an integral part of Project Pacific in vSphere with Kubernetes.
+VM Image Service allows users to manage the lifecycle of vSphere Content Library Items using a declarative Kubernetes consumption model and is an integral part of vSphere with Tanzu.

-The state of ContentLibrary and ContentLibraryItem CRDs in a Kubernetes cluster is monitored by the built-in controllers which reconcile the CRD specification into Content Libraries and Content Library Items in vSphere.
-The state of the Content Libraries and Content Library Items in vSphere is reflected back in the ContentLibrary and ContentLibraryItem CRD status.
+The state of `ContentLibrary` and `ContentLibraryItem` CRDs in a Supervisor is monitored by the built-in controllers which reconcile the CRD specification into Content Libraries and Content Library Items in vSphere.
+The state of the Content Libraries and Content Library Items in vSphere is reflected back in the `ContentLibrary` and `ContentLibraryItem` CRD status.

 ## Try it out